 The AfterShokz Trekz Air have a sub-par recording quality.
 The LFE of 397Hz results in a recorded/transmitted speech that is relatively thin.
 The HFE of 3.4KHz suggests a speech that is muffled and lacks detail.
 Also, the response between the LFE and HFE points is rather uneven which could negatively affect the intelligibility of speech.

 The noise handling of the Trekz Air's microphone is average.
 It achieved a speech-to-noise ratio of 18dB in our SpNR test, indicating that it is able to separate speech from ambient noise to a decent degree in moderately loud environments.
 However, it will struggle to do so in louder situations.

-They have a decent battery life that should last you long enough for your daily workouts, but you might have to charge them daily or on every other day.
+They have a decent battery life that should last you long enough for your daily workouts, but you might have to charge them daily or every other day.
 They take about 2 hours to charge fully and you can’t use the headphones while they are charging.
 They can also go into standby mode and last for about 20 days according to AfterShokz's specs sheet.
 For a noticeably better battery life, check out the AfterShokz Aeropex Bone Conduction or the Shokz OpenRun Bone Conduction.

 The AfterShokz Trekz Air do not have a compatible app for customization options.

 They support Bluetooth version 4.2 and can connect to simultaneously to 2 devices which is useful if you often switch between your PC and your phone.
 Their pairing procedure is easy, however, enabling multipoint pairing is a little more involved and requires that you; Enter pairing mode, then press and hold the multifunction button and volume+ button for 2-3 seconds until you hear "Multipoint Enabled."
 Pair first device.
 Turn your headphones off and re-enter pairing mode, then pair the second device.
 They also do not have NFC which could have made this multi-point pairing procedure a lot easier.